Skip to main content

 is_active = true

-• Object: A set of key-value pairs enclosed in {}.
+• Object: a pair of keys and values enclosed in curly braces {}.

-7. Example Explanation
+7. Example Description

 {